Zendro-dev/Zendro-dev.github.io/README.md

 * [How to query and extract data](fromGraphQlToR.html).
 A concise guide on how to use the Zendro API from R to extract data and perform queries, aimed at data managers or data scientists.
 * [How to setup Authentication / Authorization](oauth.md).
 A concise guide on how to use and setup the Zendro authorization / authentication services.
 * [API documentation](api_root.md).

+If you have any questions or comments, please don't hesitate to contact us via an issue [here](https://github.com/Zendro-dev/Zendro-dev.github.io/issues).
+Tag your issue as a question and we will try to answer as quick as possible.

 ### REPOSITORIES: